Robustness of random-control quantum-state tomography

 \subsection{Condition number for Haar-random unitaries}

 Let us now lay our attention on the case where the $d^2-1$ unitaries $U_n$ are generated by sufficiently long random controls, such that they can be assumed to be independently drawn from the Haar measure.
-Equation~\eqref{eq:A2} shows that the random variables $\mathcal{A}_{n,m}$ are bilinear forms of the entries of the $U_n$.
+The entries of $\mathcal{A}$ do not strictly follow a Gaussian distribution, thus its condition number requires further analysis.
+Recalling Eq.~\eqref{eq:A2} shows that the random variables $\mathcal{A}_{n,m}$ are bilinear forms of the entries of the unitaries $U_n$.
 Their expectation value and covariance can be calculated by integration with respect to the Haar measure (see Appendix~\ref{app:Haar} or Refs.~\cite{Hiai2000,Collins2006,Puchala2017}) which yields $\mathrm{E}[\mathcal{A}_{n,m}]=0$ and

-and shows that they have a zero mean, are uncorrelated~\cite{Arenz2020}, and can easily be re-scaled to yield unit-variance random variables with a single normalization factor that does not dependent on $n$ and $m$.
+and shows that they have a zero mean, are uncorrelated~\cite{Arenz2020}, and can easily be re-scaled to yield unit-variance random variables with a single normalization factor that does not depend on $n$ and $m$.